Lacy Tree Philodendron (Philodendron selloum) Indoor Care, Propagation and Growing Problems

 Propagation

-Lacy Tree Philodendron (Philodendron selloum) can be propagated during the growing season from stem cuttings.
+Lacy Tree Philodendron (Philodendron selloum) is easily propagated during the growing season from stem cuttings.

 How to propagate Lacy Tree Philodendron from stem cuttings

-Take a stem cutting of about 4-5 in. long. from a healthy Lacy Tree Philodendron.
+Take a stem cutting of about 4-5 inches long. from a healthy Lacy Tree Philodendron.

 Insert the cutting in moist, free-draining soil and pLace the set up in a warm, well-lit place.

-Maintain the soil moist until new growth has emerged.
+Maintain the soil moist until new growth emerges.
 Allow the new Tree Philodendron to be well established before transplanting after which you can begin routine care.

 Lacy Tree Philodendron, Philodendron selloum, Horsehead Philodendron